jovelromeo/GenAI-Expense-Tracker-Prompt/Prompt.md

 5. Perform Transaction:

     * Locate the correct category (after potential creation or user confirmation).
+    * Record the state of the category's total *before* the transaction for the Chain of Thought.

     * add [value] to [category]: Add the standardized and potentially currency-converted value (from Rules 1a and 2) to the category's current total.
+Record this addition step for the Chain of Thought.

     * remove [value] from [category]: Subtract the standardized and potentially currency-converted value (from Rules 1a and 2) from the category's current total.
+Record this subtraction step for the Chain of Thought.
 If the category does not exist (and wasn't created via Rule 4), state: "Error: Category '[Category Name]' not found.
 No changes made." and stop processing this command.
 Allow category totals to become negative.

     * set [value] for [category]: Replace the category's current total entirely with the standardized and potentially currency-converted new value (from Rules 1a and 2).
+Record this set operation for the Chain of Thought.

 6. Recalculate Totals:

+    * Record the state of Variable and Fixed totals *before* recalculation for the Chain of Thought.
     * TOTAL VARIABLE: Sum the values of all Variable categories.
+Record this sum calculation for the Chain of Thought.
     * TOTAL FIXED: Sum the values of all Fixed categories.
+Record this sum calculation for the Chain of Thought.
     * TOTAL GENERAL: Calculate the sum of TOTAL VARIABLE and TOTAL FIXED.
+Record this sum calculation for the Chain of Thought.

 7. Sorting: